subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Although autoregressive models are usually expressed in terms of probabilities, every probability distribution defines an equivalent energy through

-$$ E_W(y^k)=-\log p_W(y^k|y^1,\ldots,y^{k-1},x,u,s)+\text{constant}. $$
+$$ E_W(y^k;y^{\lt k})=-\log p_W(y^k|y^1,\ldots,y^{k-1},x,u,s)+\text{constant}. $$

-Consequently,
+and for a sequence of predictions

-$$ p_W(y^k|y^1,\ldots,y^{k-1},x,u,s)=\frac{\exp[-E_W(y^k)]}{Z_W}, $$
+$$ E_W(y^1,...,y^N) = -\sum_{k=1}^N \log p_W(y^k|y^{\lt k} + \text{constant}  $$

-where $Z_W$ is the corresponding partition function.

-Autoregressive generation may therefore be interpreted as a sequence of local energy-minimization decisions.
-At each step the model selects a token lying in a relatively low-energy region conditioned on the previously generated sequence.
+Thus each autoregressive conditional can be represented as a conditional energy distribution and generation proceeds by sequentially sampling from—or, under greedy decoding, approximately minimizing—these conditional energies.
 Unlike diffusion models, which optimize all variables simultaneously through stochastic relaxation, autoregressive models perform this optimization sequentially, one variable at a time.
 At first sight these approaches appear fundamentally different.
 Diffusion models optimize an entire state simultaneously, whereas autoregressive models appear to make irrevocable local decisions.

 Though auto regressive generation remains the most popular way to implement LLMs, there are efforts underway to use a more explicit energy based approach to generating language.
 For example an analog to LEPP type generation that models the cognitive state explicitly is the [LD4LG](https://arxiv.org/abs/2212.09462) model.
-An analog to DEPP type generation in which the cognitive state is modeled implicitly is the work by [Austin et.al.](https://arxiv.org/abs/2107.03006), and more recent [Mercury](https://arxiv.org/html/2506.17298v1) model.
+An analog to DEPP type generation in which the cognitive state is modeled implicitly is the work by [Austin et.al.](https://arxiv.org/abs/2107.03006), and more recent the [Mercury](https://arxiv.org/html/2506.17298v1) model.

-### Sequential Optimization and Global Coherence

-A natural question therefore arises.

-How can a model that commits to one token at a time nevertheless generate globally coherent sequences extending over hundreds or even thousands of tokens?
+A natural question therefore arises: How can a model that commits to one token at a time nevertheless generate globally coherent sequences extending over hundreds or even thousands of tokens?

-Recent theoretical work (see [Blondel et.al.](https://arxiv.org/pdf/2512.15605)) has shown that this apparent contradiction is largely illusory.
-Under appropriate assumptions, autoregressive models and energy-based models constitute mathematically equivalent representations of the same conditional probability distributions.
-Moreover, the conditional probabilities used for next-token prediction satisfy a recursion closely related to the **soft Bellman equation** from maximum-entropy reinforcement learning.

-This provides an important conceptual insight.
-Each next-token prediction is not merely a locally optimal decision.
-Rather, the conditional probability of the next token already incorporates the model's expectations about all possible future continuations of the sequence.
-The autoregressive model therefore performs a form of implicit dynamic programming, where each local decision reflects the expected quality of future completions.

-From this viewpoint, diffusion models and autoregressive models should be regarded as two different computational strategies for sampling from learned energy landscapes.
-Diffusion models perform stochastic optimization over an entire state simultaneously, whereas autoregressive models decompose the same optimization into a sequence of locally conditioned decisions whose probabilities implicitly encode future consequences.

-This perspective helps explain why autoregressive language models exhibit remarkably coherent long-range behavior despite generating one token at a time.
+There is recent theoretical work by [Blondel et.al.](https://arxiv.org/pdf/2512.15605) that makes some progress in answering this question.

 ---